Brunel - Beaconhouse Academic Excellence Scholarship (BBAES) 2023/24

-Application process: The scholarship is available to applicants on any undergraduate programme starting in September 2018.
-Applicants should apply for the chosen course in the usual way, via UCAS or via a direct application through a recognised agent by January 2018.
+The scholarship is available to current Beaconhouse School System (Pakistan) applicants on any undergraduate programme starting in September 2023.
+Applicants should apply for their chosen course through the Universities and Colleges Admissions Service (UCAS).
+Brunel's institution code is B84 BRUNL.
+Direct applications through a recognised agent are also welcome.

-The scholarship will be allocated in August prior to entry in September 2018.
+Applicants must also complete the scholarship application form by the 30 April 2023.
+The scholarship will be allocated in August prior to entry in September 2023.

-To be considered for the BBAES an applicant must:
+To be considered for the Brunel Beaconhouse Academic Excellence Scholarship an applicant must:

 - Be a registered student at one of the Beaconhouse network Schools in Pakistan.

-- Must make Brunel University London their firm choice through UCAS by 31 May 2018.
+- Must make Brunel University London their Firm choice through UCAS by 31 May 2023.

 - Currently reside/have permanent residence or be a national of Pakistan.